hapax/hapax.github.io/assets/minimal-networks.md

 (c) A city has three edges only if it lies at the centre of an equilateral triangle of cities.
 </span>

-Prove these properties!
-The upshot is that the fixed notes will in general have one or two incoming edges, and three only in very special circumstances.
+The upshot is that the fixed nodes will in general have one or two incoming edges, and three only in very special circumstances.

 ---